lducas/SchnorrGate/README.md

 ## History and Related works

 I wish to recall that this claim of polynomial time factoring is not particularly new: it was announced at Eurocrypt 2009 [Sch09].
-This claim has so far not been published at a peer-reviewed conference our journal.
+This claim has so far not been published at a peer-reviewed conference or journal.

 The approach itself is much older [Sch91] (Schnorr even makes mention of  an article of Brillhard and Morrison [MB75]).
 It has been very influencial (and hence, seriously explored, e.g. [Ver10]), but successful applications are in fact outside the realm if factoring.
 It is an inspiring serendipity story.